emberjs/guides/source/getting-started/js-primer.md

   };
 }
 ```
-You can now also set duplicate properties on objects without throwing an error when in strict mode.
+However, you can now also set duplicate properties (where properties named the same) on objects without throwing an error when in strict mode.

 ### Concise Methods